Campaign to protect local gluten free prescription services in England

-This England wide consultation is a dramatic turn for our prescriptions campaign as we have been fighting the changing landscape of prescribing in the NHS in England for a couple of years now.
-Over recent years a number of local commissioning groups in England have amended policies on gluten free prescribing.
-This has resulted in a postcode lottery, as some patients have had access to gluten free food on prescription stopped, others have had restrictions put in place, while others areas have decided that no change was required.
-Around 20% of local commissioning groups in England have taken a decision to stop access to gluten free food via prescription.
+Over recent years a number of local commissioning groups in England have launched consultations on gluten free prescribing which has resulted in amended policies on gluten free prescribing.
+This has meant a postcode lottery, as some patients have had ceased to have access to gluten free food on prescriptions, others have had restrictions put in place, while others areas have decided that no change was required.
+Around 20% of local commissioning groups in England have, prior to the national consultation, taken a decision to stop access to gluten free food via prescription.

 Are prescription foods really necessary?

 Yes.
 Whilst gluten free staple foods are more widely available today than ever before, they are still not readily accessible across the country.